✓ Updated May 2026

 What is Paphos, Cyprus famous for?

-Ready to book Paphos, Cyprus?
+When you're ready to book Paphos, Cyprus

 Compare prices across top travel sites to find the best deal.